gaiyadev/Business-card/README.md

 # mi_card

-is a business card app.
+is a business card app built with flutter

 ## What i learnt